 Students must attend their assigned study halls as they would any other course in their schedule.
 Students are expected to follow all school rules and expectations for student behavior during study halls.
 Students are randomly assigned to study hall sections and will not be reassigned based on student or teacher preference.
 Specifically, students will:

-- Arrive on time

-- Follow sign-out / sign-in procedures

-- Follow teacher expectations

-- Passes to go to other academic locations are required and need to be issued by the teacher for the student.
+- Arrive on time - Follow sign-out / sign-in procedures - Follow teacher expectations phones and games/videos on laptops are not permitted during study halls - Passes to go to other academic locations are required and need to be issued by the teacher of destination. - Student requested passes to media center or shop classes will not be issued unless the student is currently passing all classes.